 2002 — The Herman Murrah Preserve is dedicated in memory of Herman Murrah.
 This 1,600-acre preserve includes 3.5 miles of river frontage that connects the Deaton Preserve to the Pascagoula River Wildlife Management Area.

-2002 — Cat’s Den Cave, located in Smith County on the upper Leaf River, is donated.
+2002 — Cat’s Den Cave Preserve, 80 acres located in Smith County on the West Tallahalla Creek, a tributary of the Leaf River, is donated.

 2003 — Singing River: Rhythms of Nature, an Emmy-award winning documentary about the Pascagoula River airs for the first time, bringing attention and bolstering support for protection of the river across the country.